 Indoor parsley care

-To find the right balance, watering your indoor parsley plant frequently enough to ensure moist soil that does not dry out completely between waterings.
+To find the right balance, water your indoor parsley plant frequently enough to ensure moist soil that does not dry out completely between waterings.

 Pick regularly to encourage new growth and ensure you get a continual supply of leaves.